StateSmith/StateSmith-examples/parent-alias-1/README.md

 - ON2 (yellow light)
 - ON3 (red light)

-The user can press buttons to INCREASE (towards red) or DECREASE (towards blue) the light color.
+The user can press buttons to INCREASE (towards red) or DIM (towards blue) the light color.

 We can handle this easily.